Lectrum/breakpoints-json/README.md

 `var breakpoints = require('breakpoints-json');`.

-If you use babel, JSON should be automatically transformed to JavaScript object after you will import it.
+If you use babel, JSON should be automatically transformed to JavaScript object after you import it.

-Here is a simple example - `check()` function, which returns a breakpoint (type Object) to you that corresponds to your current window size.
+Here is a simple example - `check()` function which returns a breakpoint (type Object) to you that corresponds to your current window size.

 ```javascript
 import breakpoints from 'breakpoints-json';